Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 The Container Store's Elfa system is similar to ALGOT, and we used it to maximize vertical space on this well in Donnie's office.
 He was able to store all of our video equipment, his book collection, magazines, office supplies, fishing gear, and more, all on this one wall.

-19. Utilize an Etagere
+19. Utilize an etagere for vertical storage.

 When a piece can check the boxes of being both functional and beautiful, it is a win in my book!
 I use this etagere in my office to hold any of the pillows I'm not currently using around the house, along with our printer and paper supplies.

-20. Add in Tall Cabinets
+20. Add in tall cabinets.

 We used IKEA's PAX system to add much needed vertical storage to my home office.
 Adding custom trim to make them go all the way to the ceiling gave them the built-in look we were going for.

-These cabinets hold any of my home decor items that aren't in use, along with extra office, craft, and party supplies.
+The PAX cabinets hold any of my home decor items that aren’t in use, along with extra office, craft, and party supplies.

 Because they go all the way to the ceiling, I really can store a ton of stuff in a not-so-deep space.

-21. Install a Closet System
+21. Install a closet system.

 We ended up installing a closet system from EasyClosets, and now I can fit so many more items in a neat and organized way!